shabbyrobe/tempe/README.rst

 `Twig <http://twig.sensiolabs.com/>`_ is also great, but boy is it ever slow.
-Complex templates can also be extremely cumbersome to work with due to how easy it is to allow convoluted expression logic to bleed in to the template from your controller, and very easily fall prey to ill-disciplined developers (I'm looking at you, everybody, and especially at you, clock).
+Complex templates can also be extremely cumbersome to work with due to how easy it is to allow convoluted expression logic to bleed in to the template from your controller.
+This is easy prey for ill-disciplined developers (I'm looking at you, everybody, and especially at you, clock).

 Both of these templating engines are fine choices, but I've spent too long bumping up against the problems with both approaches.
 Tempe is an experiment in finding a